Azure/azure-quickstart-templates/acs-mesos-full-template/README.md

 All VMs are on the same private subnet, 10.0.0.0/18, and fully accessible to each other.

-## Installation Notes
+## Deployment Notes

 Here are notes for troubleshooting:
- * the installation log for the linux jumpbox, masters, and agents are in /var/log/azure/cluster-bootstrap.log
+ * the installation log for the masters, agents, and jumpbox are in /var/log/azure/cluster-bootstrap.log
  * even though the agent VMs finish quickly Mesos can take 5-15 minutes to install, check /var/log/azure/cluster-bootstrap.log for the completion status.
  * the linux jumpbox is based on https://github.com/anhowe/ubuntu-devbox and will take 1 hour to configure.
 Visit https://github.com/anhowe/ubuntu-devbox to learn how to know when setup is completed, and then how to access the desktop via VNC and an SSH tunnel.

 ## Template Parameters
 When you deploy the template you will need to specify the following parameters:
-* `adminPassword`: self-explanatory
+* `adminPassword`: this is only required for the Windows jumpbox.
 * `dnsNamePrefix`: this is the DNS prefix name that will be used to make up the names for the FQDN for the jumpbox, master endpoints, and the agent endpoints.
 * `agentCount`: the number of Mesos Agents that you want to create in the container service.
 You are allowed to create 1 to 100 agents
 * `masterCount`: Number of Masters.
 Currently the template supports 3 configurations: 1, 3 and 5 Masters container service configuration.